Sale Sharks Women

 Sale Sharks Women are a women's rugby union club based in Sale, Greater Manchester, England.
 They were founded in 2020 as the women's team of Premiership Rugby side Sale Sharks.
-They currently compete in the Premier 15s, the highest division of women's rugby union in England.
+They currently compete in Premiership Women's Rugby, the highest division of women's rugby union in England.

 History

 On 30 January 2020, Premiership Rugby side Sale Sharks announced that they would apply for place in the Premier 15s League ahead of the 2020–21 season, committing £1 million over a three-year period to their women's section.
 Their application was successful, and on 6 April, Sale Sharks Women were entered into the league alongside Exeter Chiefs Women, replacing Waterloo and Richmond.

 Sale's application to be a part of the Premier 15s from the 2023/24 season onwards was initially rejected by the RFU.
-This left the Premier 15s with no club north of Loughborough Lightning, however, the club would receive conditional approval from the RFU in February 2023 to continue in the league.
+The club would later receive a conditional offer to fill one of the two remaining places in the league in February 2023.

+At the end of the 2024/25 season, head coach Rachel Taylor and Louise Dalgliesh left the club's coaching setup, with new head coach Tom Hudson being appointed in February 2025 to prepare for the upcoming 25/26 PWR season.

 Home ground

-Sale Sharks Women will play their home matches at Heywood Road (currently named CorpAcq Stadium for sponsorship reasons) in Sale, Greater Manchester, and train at Carrington Lane, the Sale Sharks High Performance Centre owned by Sale FC.
+Sale Sharks Women play their home matches at Heywood Road in Sale, Greater Manchester, and train at Carrington Lane, the Sale Sharks High Performance Centre owned by Sale FC.
+In March 2024, the club played their first standalone game at the men's home venue, the Salford Community Stadium, and this was followed up with a double header at the ground in December 2024.